bglynch/code_scratchpad/blog/parsing-the-property-price-register-part-1/blog-text.md

     return address
 ```

-We will run this function through or database to see how many address were normalised and search for outliers that aren't replresented in our tests.
+We will run this function through or database to see how many address were normalised and **search for outliers** that aren’t represented in our tests.

 ```python
 conn = sqlite3.connect('data/database.db')